Event Calendar

 • 2.2.2 - I design to engage diverse learners

-Certificate in University Teaching and Learning (CUTL) Connections:
+Certificate in University Teaching and Learning (CUTL) connections:

 Facilitator: Ryan Banow

-Certificate in University Teaching and Learning (CUTL) Connections:
+Certificate in University Teaching and Learning (CUTL) connections:

 • 3.2.1 - I give students multiple opportunities to learn though practice and feedback, so they have sufficient time and support to reflect and improve (assessment for learning);